H-index: Calculation

+The h-index is defined as the maximum value of h such that the given author/journal has published at least h papers that have each been cited at least h times.

-The h-index is the largest number h such that h articles have at least h citations each.
+The h-index is the largest h such that h articles have at least h citations each.
 For example, if an author has five publications, with 9, 7, 6, 2, and 1 citations (ordered from greatest to least), then the author's h-index is 3, because the author has three publications with 3 or more citations.
 However, the author does not have four publications with 4 or more citations.

 Clearly, an author's h-index can only be as great as their number of publications.
 For example, an author with only one publication can have a maximum h-index of 1 (if their publication has 1 or more citations).
-On the other hand, an author with many publications, each with only 1 citation, would also have a h-index of 1.
+On the other hand, an author with many publications, each with only 1 citation, would also have an h-index of 1.